Lunarmagpie/io/README.md

 - Me for developing the bot
 - [@Endercheif](https://github.com/Endercheif/) for adding new lanagues to [piston](https://github.com/Endercheif/piston) and hosting.
 - [Compiler Explorer](https://github.com/compiler-explorer/compiler-explorer) for making an awesome API they let anyone use for free.

+## Self Hosting

+Rename `config.py.example` to `config.py` and fill in the missing information.
+You can then use `docker compose up` to run the bot.